cwire-io/docs/docs/quick-start.md

 ---
 ## Disclaimer
 ***
-This guide is a general quick start guide, if you want to use cwire with specific tooling please checkout our getting started guides for the SDK, Databases.
-This guide only show a example implementation of cwire with [NodeJS](https://nodejs.org/) and [Sequelize](https://sequelize.org/).
+This guide is a general quick start guide, if you want to use CWire with specific tooling please checkout our getting started guides for the SDK, Databases.
+This guide shows an example implementation of CWire with [NodeJS](https://nodejs.org/) and [Sequelize](https://sequelize.org/).

 ## Setup
 ***